raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/05-Amazon-Bedrock/README.md

-# Create PDF Chatbot using Azure OpenAI by using the PDF files from S3 bucket
+# Create PDF Chatbot using Amazon Bedrock by using the PDF files from S3 bucket

 ## Overview